Metrics in Google Analytics

 For e.g how many visitors have visited your website, how long visitors stay on your website, or what is the bounce rate of your website?
-These are all the metrics from Google Analytics that forms the base of your website and indicates how your website is performing over time.
+These are all the Google Analytics Calculated Metrics that form the base of your website and indicates how your website is performing over time.

 Note: Bounce Rate is an important factor when it comes to your website performance.
 Don’t worry we have got you covered.
 Check out Bounce Rate where we have covered it in great detail & in-depth explanation.

 As a business owner, you already know that a website is the most important factor for growing your business.
 Okay great, you have already set up your website.
 But what next?

 You need a tool to track your website’s performance.
 Next, you can turn to Google Analytics to see how your website is performing & if there’s any update that you want to make.

 You may find your head-scratching sometimes when some Google Analytics Metrics is thrown to you.
 But believe us there is no shame in that.